samhithathatavarthy/allergy_prediction/README.md

 - Any allergy symptoms experienced in the past (e.g., sneezing, itching, hives)
 - Current medications or treatments for allergies (if applicable)
 - Known food allergies
-- Option to connect with genetic testing services (e.g., 23andMe) for more personalized results.
+- Option to connect with genetic testing services (e.g., Ancestry) for more personalized results.

 ### General Data Set